Version 0.9.0

 Your license information is included in the settings file, so you should not modify or delete it unless instructed to by Hartley DSP support (otherwise you may need to reinstall and/or reactivate your license).

-When you first open THeVerb (typically adding it as an insert in your DAW) it will run in Trial/Activation mode.
+When you first open THeVerb (typically adding it as an insert in your DAW) it will run in Trial mode.
 This mode allows you to use the plugin with some limitations to evaluate it before purchasing, to activate your license when you buy a license (removing the limitations), and to reactivate if your system changes or the license information is lost.
-When in Trial/Activation mode the plugin displays an orange indicator and “Trial/Activation Mode” text at the bottom of the interface.
+When in Trial mode the plugin displays an orange indicator and “Trial Mode” text at the bottom of the interface.

 To activate click on the orange “Activate” button (marked X, below) at the top of the interface, just to the right of the THeVerb logo.
 This will open the activation dialog, where you will enter your email address and license key.
 You can find your license key in the confirmation email you received when you purchased, or in your account on our website.
 After entering your information, click “Activate” to complete the process.
 If the activation is successful, you will see a confirmation message and the plugin will be fully functional.